❓ How It Works

 3) Join the network using the bootstrap file.

-As a Caretaker
+As a Keeper

 Always-On Computer

-The primary responsibility of a caretaker is to keep a home computer powered-on and connected to the internet as close to "always" as possible.
+The primary responsibility of a keeper is to keep a home computer powered-on and connected to the internet as close to "always" as possible.
 Micropelago is designed to recover gracefully in the event of power and internet outages, but during these events the overall network might not function properly for other members.
-It is up to a network's caretakers to work together to keep their computers online and healthy, and to remove computers from the network when this is not consistently possible.
+It is up to a network's keepers to work together to keep their computers online and healthy, and to remove computers from the network when this is not consistently possible.

 Hard Drive Space

-Every caretaker can opt to allocate some amount of hard drive space from their computer to the network.
+Every keeper can opt to allocate some amount of hard drive space from their computer to the network.
 Doing so is as easy as giving Isle a directory on the hard drive and telling it how much space you wish to allocate.
 Every network requires at least one storage allocation, but will work best with three or more.

 Storage allocations are used by Micropelago to provide an automatically replicated network filesystem (NFS) to other members.
 This NFS is used as the foundation of all other features in Micropelago.